 The total cost of the project was $435 for each of us to have a board and accessory kit.
-Per kits, the price would only be $145.
+Per kit, the price would only be $145.

 Results

 During simulation (See Appendix B), we found that our network, with four units and 2 hidden layers, runs for about 337 clock cycles.
 Each hidden layer took 137 cycles to complete, and the final output layer took 82 clock cycles to complete.
 The reason for the discrepancy is that the output layer does not have to wait for the completion of the Elliot function, which seems to add 55 cycles to the calculations.
 This is mostly due to the division it must perform.